harrycresswell/harry/content/writing/masking-email.md

 The idea is you create a unique, anonymous address for any app, website or newsletter you wish to sign up for.

 Adding an extra step to the signup process might seem convoluted.
-But, the advantages of doing so are well worth a little extra effort.
+But, the advantages of doing so are well worth the extra effort.

 ## Taking back control of your inbox

 When you reveal your real email address, there’s little you can do to prevent inbox abuse.
 Spam, phishing, data breaches, account hacks are all real problems.
-These problem only gets worse, the longer you use your address.
+These problem only gets worse with time.

 The solution is to create accounts using a unique, anonymous forwarding address.
 That way, the integrity of your real address always remains intact.
-By “masking” your private email, it remains a secret and it’s safe from abuse.
+By “masking” your private email, your address remains a secret and stays safe from abuse.
 This is huge for privacy, but also security.

 Discovered a data breach or sick of spam?
 Delete the forwarding address for that account, and you’ll never hear from the offender again.
 Problem solved.

-With a unique email address for each account, tracing the source of spam is also more manageable.
+Tracing the source of spam is also effortless.
 A quick look at the “sent to” address and you’ll identify exactly who shared, leaked or sold your address.

-Now you’re using a random email address for every account–none of which follow a recognisable pattern.
-Think about how much harder it will be for hackers to guess your login details.
+When every account uses a random email address, your login details no longer follow a recognisable pattern.
+This makes it much harder to hack your account.

-Combined with a generated password, password manager and two-factor authentication (2FA).
-And your setup is almost impenetrable.
+When combined with a generated password and two-factor authentication (2FA), your accounts are almost impenetrable.

-Many services can help you with email masking.

 ## Email masking services

+There are many services can help you with email masking.

 [Simple Login](https://simplelogin.io/) premium allows you to create an unlimited number of email aliases.
 And use custom domains.
 The software is open source and very well documented.
 It’s also possible to add PGP Encryption to your aliases.